 E is defined for the chart with a scope of

-The Block Parameters dialog box for the trigger port appears as follows.
+The Block Parameters dialog box for the trigger port contains these settings:

 Setting Sample time type to

 periodic enables the Sample time field below it, which defaults to 1.
 These settings force the function-call subsystem to execute for each time step specified in the Sample time field while it is enabled.
 To accomplish this, the state that binds the calling event for the function-call subsystem must send an event for the time step coinciding with the specified sampling rate in the Sample time field.
 States can send events with entry or during actions at the simulation sample rate.

 For fixed-step sampling, the Sample time value must be an integer multiple of the fixed-step size.

 For variable-step sampling, the Sample time value has no limitations.

 To see how a state controls a bound function-call subsystem, begin simulating the model.

 At time t = 0, the default transition to state

 A executes its bind and entry actions.
 The binding action binds event